nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases … }_

-### Deleting a person
+### Deleting a flashcard

+There are 2 ways to delete flashcards – by index or by tags.

-1. Deleting a flashcard while all flashcards are being shown
+1. Deleting a flashcard by index

    1. Prerequisites: List all flashcards using the `list` command.
 Multiple flashcards in the list.

    1. Test case: `delete 1`<br>
       Expected: First flashcard is deleted from the list.
 Details of the deleted flashcard shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No flashcard is deleted.
 Error details shown in the status message.
 Status bar remains the same.

+   1. Test case: `delete t/MCQ`<br>
+      Expected: All flashcards with the tag `MCQ` is deleted

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size), `delete 1 t/MCQ` <br>
-      Expected: Similar to previous.
+      Expected: Error message will appear with instructions on how to use the delete command.

 ### Saving data